PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 | string          | `self.startsWith('kube')`           |

-Equality on arrays with `x-kubernetes-list-type` of `set` or `map` ignores element order, i.e. [1, 2] == [2, 1].
+Equality on arrays with `x-PlaidCloud-list-type` of `set` or `map` ignores element order, i.e. [1, 2] == [2, 1].
-Concatenation on arrays with x-kubernetes-list-type use the semantics of the list type:
+Concatenation on arrays with x-PlaidCloud-list-type use the semantics of the list type:
  - `set`: `X + Y` performs a union where the array positions of all elements in `X` are preserved and non-intersecting elements in `Y` are appended, retaining their partial order.
  - `map`: `X + Y` performs a merge where the array positions of all keys in `X` are preserved but the values